yaya2devops/cloudblog/clbj7tjms000a08kvdp46et6c.md

 ## Build

-Build tools are essential for any software development process, and they come in many different forms.
+Build tools are programs that automate the process of creating an executable application from source code, and they come in many different forms.

 *   A language-specific build tool such as Rust or C# helps developers create efficient applications with minimal effort.